gSchool/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/01-Ordered-Collections-Of-Data.md

 **Serialization** - O(n)

-To convert a linked list into a string or other data type suitable to write to another device we need to iterate through the list and access the value of each node.
+To convert a linked list into a string or other data type suitable for writing to another device, we need to iterate through the list and access the value of each node.
 To visit each node requires O(n) operations and thus linear runtime.

 ## The Need

-We want to maintain an ordered collection of data and outperform both arrays and linked lists in terms of insertion, deletion, searching and serialization, if possible.
+If at all possible, we want to maintain an ordered collection of data and outperform both arrays and linked lists in terms of insertion, deletion, searching and serialization.

 The key requirements are:

 1. Maintain a list of items in order.
-1. Add and delete elements in better than O(n) time
+2. Add and delete elements in better than O(n) time
-1. Find elements with an O(log n) time
+3. Find elements with an O(log n) time
-1. Serialize the list into a string or another data type that can be written to a file, network, or database in O(n) time or better.
+4. Serialize the list into a string or another data type that can be written to a file, network, or database in O(n) time or better.

-If need 1 & 2 are maintained an array will struggle to add and delete items.
+If need 1 & 2 are maintained, an array will struggle to add and delete items.
 A linked list will require O(n) for all 4 operations because it has to traverse the sorted list to do anything.

-Binary Search Trees are another data structure, that can provide a more optimal solution.
+A new data structure, a *binary search tree*, offers us a solution.